prammmoe/Movie-API/README.md

 ## TODO

-- Renovate the Prisma Model to support many-to-many between movies genre to genre ids'
+- Renovate the Prisma Model to support many-to-many relations